 Thursday – 9AM to 3PM

 As a psychologist, Jocelyne is passionate about her work with children, teens, and adults alike.
 At once warm and practical, she helps you make lasting changes with confidence.
 A mother herself, she appreciates the challenges today’s parents face in raising healthy, competent children.

 Jocelyne’s study of relationships and experience with a number of special populations have led her to recognize the fundamental role that our relationships hold in overcoming adversity.
 Jocelyne is committed to helping you and your loved ones identify and build on your own sources of resilience through therapy.

 Jocelyne completed her PhD in Clinical Psychology at Simon Fraser University.
-For over fifteen years, she has conducted therapy with people from all walks of life.
-She is well versed in a number of therapeutic approaches including Emotion Focused Therapy, Cognitive-Behavioural Therapy, Narrative, Developmental, and Solution-focused therapies.
+For over twenty years, she has conducted therapy with people from all walks of life.
+She is well versed in a number of therapeutic approaches including Emotionally Focused Therapy, Cognitive-Behavioural Therapy, Narrative, Developmental, and Solution-focused therapies.
 She has worked in several community, hospital and forensic settings as a clinician and supervisor.
 She continues to enjoy supervising and training interns and graduate students.

 Originally from Montreal, Quebec, Jocelyne is fully fluent in French and always welcomes the opportunity to work with Francophones.

 Individual therapy for: Relationship challenges, stress and associated symptoms of anxiety and depression, grief and loss, life transitions, family of origin issues, self-esteem and identity, parenting.